Szwochm/tcm/api-hacking/notes.md

 `curl catfacts.ninja/facts` -- manually get request from webpage

 `curl catfacts.nina /facts -v` -- verbose to get headers, etc like you might see in Burpsuite

+### Types of API

+Rest API

+- Client and server must be seperate entities.

+- Rest or Restful APIs must use Http Methods

+- Requests must be stateless

+- They use URI's to identify resources